anubhavsrivastava10/WORK/Azure.md

 #### What is Cloud Computing?
 It is a platform that gives you access to the computing resources over the internet.
 As a user you go the Cloud Service provider and connect to cloud service provider then you have access to the computing resources such as storage, API's etc.
-For an Example take Netflix all of the videos or any other service like that in this what you are doing is you are accessing the data from there cloud which has all the videos or data.
+For an Example take Netflix all of the videos or any other service like that in this wha t you are doing is you are accessing the data from there cloud which has all the videos or data.

 #### What is Microsoft Azure?
 It is a cloud computing service for building, testing, deploying and managing applications and services through Microsoft managed data centers.